odoo/technical-training/07-action-wizard/README.md

 ## Problem 1: The Citadel (OpenAcademy)

-In order to see who followed a course, we want to add a smart button on the `course` form to see the amount of participants and when and redirect to the list of participant of any `session`.
+In order to see who followed a course, we want to add a smart button on the `course` form to see the amount of participants and redirect to the list of participant of any `session`.

 Also, to accelerate the registration to a session, from the the `res.partner` tree view,